July 11-12, 2020 │ Speaker: David Twedt, DVM, DACVIM │ Format: Webinar-Interactive Livestream

 I couldn’t imagine the program running any smoother.

 More dates!
 More events!
-Love these & I will be back!
+Love these and I will be back!
 THANK YOU!

 Excellent conference!!!
 Much more intimate than the large conferences.